 A job shadow is short-term, usually a few hours or half a day.
 Students follow a local professional to observe a career of interest They are encouraged to ask questions about training, skills and tasks associated with that career.
 The purpose of this experience is to provide a snapshot of various career opportunities.
 An internship is a long-term (i.e. a semester), usually unpaid, experience.
 Juniors and Seniors are invited to schedule an internship at a local business of interest.

-How can individuals, organizations and business get involved?
+How can individuals, organizations and businesses get involved?

 • Speak to a high school class about your profession